 During the Great Expulsion, groups of Beneficents would go out with escorts (some say guards) from the Children of Earth to hold-out communities and attempt to persuade the inhabitants to leave: a dialogue that was almost the mirror image of the Pleadings being held between the transapients.
 Though as often as not cursed for their efforts, they won many over who might have perished at the end of the Expulsion.
 Between these missions, while the great in-gathering took place, the Beneficents were held in isolation on the island of Great Britain and required to live by the eco-precepts the Children of Earth instructed.
 Since this island's ravaged ecology would need extensive reconstruction anyway, there was little for the Beneficence presence to damage in the interim.
 Needless to say, living conditions, though kept safe by GAIA, were Spartan.

-The last of the interstellar arks to be launched into space by GAIA would carry away nearly all the Earth Beneficence community to an undisclosed star system.
+The last of the interstellar arks to be launched into space by GAIA, launched in 720 AT, would carry away nearly all the Earth Beneficence community to an undisclosed star system.
 A few from Earth would instead travel with the other refugees to the moon and the habitats.
 Several extraterrestrial Beneficent communities were to rendezvous with the ark as it left Earth to join the Exodus.
 A very few would remain on Earth in a doomed attempt to resist the coming slaughter.
 One Beneficent who remained behind was GRACE, who continued her Pleadings past the end of the Expulsion, and even in the midst of the "recycling" of the last hold-outs on Earth.
 One of the last concessions GRACE was granted was to be given the immature biont children of the hold-outs, who had no choice in their disobedience.
 This would lead to a popular Federation Beneficence saying, "It takes a Beneficent to shame a God."
 GRACE took these children with her to the habitats.
 As far as is known when the last hold-out was destroyed the Pleadings ended, and there were never any further communications between GAIA and GRACE again.
 When her biont charges reached the age of majority, GRACE finally left Solsys entirely, and the arena of history.
 The Beneficents of the Exodus would also disappear from Terragen history, but only temporarily.

-The Exodus The Beneficence ark embarked on a multi-century journey toward the Gamma Leporis system.
+The Beneficence ark embarked on a multi-century journey toward the Gamma Leporis system.
 Whether it was planned that way or not, they probably did benefit from GAIA's earlier attempts at interstellar travel, as their journey was not plagued with the technical difficulties of so many others.
 The bionts were held in nanostasis while the artificials were maintained in the computational substrate of the ark.
 During this period, the Beneficence community could meet and discuss their plans in virch space.

 At this time a serious re-evaluation of Beneficence occurred.
-If the nanoswarms and Great Expulsion had done nothing else, it had pressed home the moral necessity of power as well as good will.
+If the Technocalypse and Great Expulsion had done nothing else, it had pressed home the moral necessity of power as well as good will.
 One of the earliest decisions was to facilitate the ascension of all the subsingularity sophonts aboard.
 Since they had the time, this was done in a leisurely, deliberate manner that sought to minimize the shock of the mental architectural rearrangement, making the transformation as much an expansion and elaboration of the subsingularity personality as it was a growth and rebirth as a new being.

 It was next decided that steps should be taken to form a community that would have the utmost ability to act combined with the insight to do so wisely and compassionately.
 The Exodus Beneficents decided the best way to accomplish these goals was to press known technology as far as possible to form a consciousness that would be able to implement the stages of moral action in the highest forms.
 Others would call this a decision to give birth to God, but the Beneficents did not view it quite this way.
 Many debates raged as to how to do this in the most effective yet moral way possible.
 Eventually it was decided that a metaconsciousness would be developed emergently with the moral precepts of Beneficence as a guide, and the Beneficents themselves as the main cognitive perceptual modules.
 However, given Beneficence emphasis on the individual, a dual system was set up so that the personalities, individuality, and self determination of the Beneficents would remain intact, and the communal overmind would have its own identity.
 This metaconsciousness would be named The Beneficence.
 In many ways the Beneficence would be a consensus conscience, a continuous thought or commentary that was both of the individual and the community.
 The Beneficence would be made as omniscient as technology allowed.
 The members of the Beneficence community would be granted access on nearly the same level to all the sensory and perceptual information of the Beneficence community, with certain exceptions to retain a modicum of privacy for those individuals who still desired it.
 The reasoning power of The Beneficence would be that of a combined transapient nation.
 Though the individuals would retain their physical autonomy, ultimate control of what would become one of the earliest examples of an angelnet would reside with The Beneficence.